Support running make and creating top C file

 What does Verilator do to make the top level?
 Since verilator doesn't make it's own clocks, the model being generated can have no inputs which implies a fairly trivial model.
 This would be a lot more valuable when a event model is added.

 Presumably Verilator would need to call 'make'.
 This requires subshell process management, and the addition of appropriate -make-option-flags or somesuch for passing to make.
 Also, what does Verilator do on Windows and machines without gmake?

-#2 Updated by Wojciech Koszek over 6 years ago
+#2 Updated by Wojciech Koszek almost 7 years ago

 Typically it's up to me to generate the clocks, so Verilator shouldn't be any different in that case.
 In my design, in a test-bench, I typically have: